Need a last-minute gift? Here are 6 great printable options.

 The clock is ticking.
-Even with free 1- and 2-day shipping from the likes of Amazon, Best Buy and Walmart, out-of-stock warnings and post-December 26 shipping dates means that procrastinators are starting to come up empty for last-minute holiday shopping binges.
-Meanwhile, what if you forgot about one of your holiday parties and don't want to arrive empty-handed?
+Best case, the only online shopping option still available to you is 1-day shipping from the likes of Amazon, Best Buy and Walmart.
+Even so, out-of-stock warnings and post-December 26 shipping dates mean that procrastinators are starting to come up empty for last-minute holiday shopping binges.
+And what if you forgot about one of your holiday parties and don't want to arrive empty-handed?
 What if an extra guest shows up for Christmas dinner and you need an instant gift?

-Quick fix: Why not support your friendly neighborhood small business?
-Bet you can find some great last-minute gifts there.
+Quick fix: Support a friendly neighborhood small business.
+You can find some great last-minute gifts there.
 Beyond that, all you need is an internet connection and your printer to make gifts materialize out of thin air.

 Read more: CNET's Holiday Gift Guide -- fantastic tech gifts at any budget.